Soft Wall Model in the Hadronic Medium: Introduction

 Holographic QCD offers new approaches to understand the strongly interacting regime of gauge theories based on AdS/CFT duality \cite{Maldacena:1997re}.
 The properties of QCD including confinement and chiral symmetry breaking have been discussed in asymptotically AdS geometries \cite{Witten:1998zw,Polchinski:2000uf,Klebanov:2000hb,Maldacena:2000yy, Polchinski:2001tt,Kruczenski:2003uq,Sakai:2004cn}.

-The gravity dual of QCD can be derived in both top-down and bottom-up approaches.
+The QCD-like models can be derived in both top-down and bottom-up approaches.
 There are two methods to construct AdS/QCD background in the bottom-up approach.
 One is introducing an infrared (IR) cutoff \cite{Polchinski:2001tt,BoschiFilho:2002vd,deTeramond:2005su,Erlich:2005qh,Da Rold:2005zs,Ko:2009jc,Lee:2010dh}, and the other is scaling the action or modifying the background metric by introducing a scalar field or a warp factor so that a smooth IR truncation is induced \cite{Karch:2006pv,Andreev:2006vy,Forkel:2007cm}.
 The light-front holography \cite{Brodsky:2003px} is constructed by using the both methods.

 The phase transition between the confining and deconfining phases corresponds to the Hawking-Page transition \cite{Hawking:1982dh} of gravity between thermal AdS (tAdS) at low temperature and the Schwarzschild AdS black hole at high temperature in pure gauge theory \cite{Witten:1998zw}.
 The phase transition of holographic QCD in the hard wall \cite{Erlich:2005qh} and soft wall model \cite{Karch:2006pv} was discussed in \cite{Herzog:2006ra}.